CoralTravelCenter/template_v2/README.md

-# main_template
+# Template v2
-Alex Shkardun repo for templates and pages - version 2 Updated for breakpoints
+Alex Shkardun repo for templates and pages - version 2, Updated for breakpoints